Vem-Solutions-spa/dataset-vem_event/Pier/README.md

 data/fines.csv
 data/fines_for_qgis.csv

-# 3. join the parkings dataset with the parking fines dataset and analisys of the covariance between number of parkings and number of fines
+# 3. join the parkings dataset with the parking fines dataset and analysis of the covariance between number of parkings and number of fines
 files:
 analysis parking density vs parking fines.ipynb data/fines.csv